GRGM/WinHarden/README.md

 # WinHarden
-Program to find misconfigurations on Windows systems
+C# program to find misconfigurations on Windows systems.

 # Introduction
 Perform a complete review of a system may be complex: